talwrii/plugin-repl/README.md

 npm run dev
 ```

-You should then be able to enable the plugin in the "Community Plugins" section of settings.
+You should then be able to enable the plugin in the "Community Plugins" section of Obsidian's settings.

 ## Using
 For basic usage, write a JavaScript expression on a line, then run the command "Execute the current line or selection" in the Command Palette.
 You can also select a region and run this command.